yanagiba/swift-lint/Documentation/SelectRules.md

 `disable-rules`, on the other hands, allows you to disable rules you don't want to include.
 By default, it is none.

-The list of identifiers is separated by comma, no space in between.
+The identifiers are separated by comma, no space in between.

 So when no custom values are given to the tool, it analyzes with all rules loaded.
 When any of the options are provided with value, the tool will take the enabled rule set, subtract it with disabled one, and then load the remaining rules accordingly.